Doxuno

 OCCUPATION AND CONDITION

-The Tenant shall take occupation of the Premises on the commencement date and shall maintain the Premises in a clean, tidy, and habitable condition throughout the Lease Term.
-The Tenant shall be responsible for minor day-to-day maintenance and repairs.
-The Landlord shall be responsible for structural repairs, repairs to the roof, and maintenance of the exterior of the building, unless such damage was caused by the Tenant's negligence or that of its employees, invitees, or contractors.
-An inspection report (snag list) shall be completed by both parties on the commencement date and shall form part of this Agreement.
+The Tenant shall take occupation on the commencement date and shall maintain the Premises in a clean, tidy and operational condition throughout the Term.
+The Tenant is responsible for minor day-to-day maintenance.
+The Landlord is responsible for structural repairs, roof maintenance and repairs to the exterior of the building, save where caused by the Tenant's negligence or that of its employees, invitees or contractors.
+A joint inspection report (snag list) shall be completed by the parties on the commencement date and shall form part of this Lease.

 8.